 Zirconia dental crown

-Zirconia dental crowns are a newer material of dental cermaics that we use to fabricate dental crowns.
+Zirconia dental crowns are a kind of ceramic crown.
 They are a CAD CAM technology and a dental lab will mill the crown from a puck of material.
-They are popular due to the fact they are very strong and are similar to natural tooth color.
+They are popular due to the fact they are very strong, cost effective, and are similar to natural tooth color.
 The most popular brand is Bruxzir

 Esthetic zirconia crowns

 The dopant yttria (Y2O3) is increased from about 3mol% to 5mol% or more to make zirconia more esthetic (translucent).
 Dopants, like Y2O3, stabilize the tetragonal zirconia phase causing a higher amount of cubic phase particles.
 Cubic zirconia, think fake diamond, is much more translucent but is lower in strength.

 - Ceramil Zolid FX Multilayer – translucent and multi-shade

 - BruxZir Anterior 650 MPa

 - Kantana has UTML and STML in multi-layer.
 Impressive stuff.